English invasion of Scotland (1482): The invasion

-Edward IV had been preparing an army of 20,000 men to invade Scotland by sea and land, and on 12 June Richard, Duke of Gloucester was made commander, with John Elrington appointed war-treasurer on 22 June.
+Edward IV had been preparing an army of 20,000 men to invade Scotland by sea and land, and on 12 June Richard, Duke of Gloucester was made commander, with John Elrington appointed war-treasurer on 22 June 1482.
 One of his officers, Francis Lovell, had his orders before 24 June, as he wrote that he could not travel south from Tanfield near Durham for the feast of John the Baptist as he had a command in Gloucester's army.
-Equipped with 2,000 sheaves of arrows and ordnance brought from Newcastle upon Tyne by 120 cart horses, Gloucester and Albany recaptured Berwick.
+Equipped with 2,000 sheaves of arrows and ordnance brought from Newcastle upon Tyne by 120 cart horses, the English army assembled at Alnwick.
+Gloucester and Albany went forward to capture Berwick.
 The town had been in Scottish hands for the previous twenty years after the Lancastrian fugitives Henry VI of England, and his wife Margaret of Anjou gave it to James, and was held by David Lindsay, Earl of Crawford and Andrew, Lord Gray.
 They surrendered by negotiation, although the castle held out for Scotland.

+Blackadder Castle

+According to testimony made in a legal action in 1501, Richard, Duke of Gloucester, came to Blackadder Castle and his ally the Duke of Albany ordered the "great house and tower of Blackadder" to be destroyed.
+Albany's supporters Philip Nesbit, John Lumsden of Blanerne, and Patrick Sleich of Cumledge helped convey the Duke of Gloucester from Blackadder to Berwick.
+The Blackadder family sought reparations from Nesbit, Lumsden, and Sleich in 1501 and they denied their presence.
+According to Hall's Chronicle, "Blakater and the Branke" was one of several fortified locations to the west of Berwick captured and demolished or burnt by the two Dukes while siege was laid to Berwick Castle and before the march towards Edinburgh.